-Although this report was initially commissioned by the Department for Transport (DfT) and updated under the commission of the UK Roads Liaison Group Asset Management Board, the findings and recommendations are those of the authors and do not necessarily represent the views of the sponsoring organisations.
-The information or guidance in this document (including third party information, products and services), is provided by DfT and UKRLG on an 'as is' basis, without any representation or endorsement made and without warranty of any kind whether express or implied.
-The Toolkits and the guidance document have been developed by Atkins.
+Although this report was commissioned by the Department for Transport (DfT), the findings and recommendations are those of the authors and do not necessarily represent the views of the DfT.
+The information or guidance in this document (including third party information, products and services), is provided by DfT on an 'as is' basis, without any representation or endorsement made and without warranty of any kind whether express or implied.